SCOPE OF THIS CHAPTER

 - A child centred approach; for services to be effective they should be based on a clear understanding of the needs and views of children.

-Everyone who works with children - including Teachers, GP's, Midwifes, Health Visitors, Nursery workers, Youth Workers, Police, Accident and Emergency staff, Paediatricians, voluntary and community workers and Social Workers - has a responsibility for keeping them safe.
+Everyone who works with children - including Teachers, GP's, Midwifes, Health Visitors, Nursery workers, Youth Workers, Police, hospital Emergency Department staff, Paediatricians, voluntary and community workers and Social Workers - has a responsibility for keeping them safe.

-No single professional can have a full picture of a child's needs and circumstances and, if children and families are able to receive the right help at the right time, everyone who comes into contact with them has a role to play in identify concerns, sharing information and taking prompt action.
+No single practitioner can have a full picture of a child's needs and circumstances and, if children and families are able to receive the right help at the right time, everyone who comes into contact with them has a role to play in identifying concerns, sharing information and taking prompt action.

-In order that organisations and practitioners collaborate effectively, it is vital that every individual working with children and families is aware of the role that they have to play and the role of other professionals.
-In addition, effective Safeguarding requires clear arrangements for collaboration between professionals and agencies.
+In order that organisations and practitioners collaborate effectively, it is vital that every individual working with children and families, including those who work with parents/carers, understands the role that they have to play and the role of other practitioners.
+In addition, they should be aware of, and comply with, arrangements for collaboration between practitioners and agencies.

-Some children may have additional emerging needs that can be co-ordinated through an Early Help Assessment.
-Other children have more serious or complex needs including child protection concerns, and may require access to specialist services, such as local authority (LA) Children's Social Care, to support them.
+Some children may have additional emerging needs which can be co-ordinated through an Early Help Assessment.
+Other children have more serious or complex needs including child protection concerns, and may require access to specialist services, such as those provided by local authority (LA) Children's Social Care, to support them.

-Click here to view Derby City and Derbyshire Thresholds Document (which can be found in Documents Library, Guidance Documents).
+Derby City and Derbyshire Thresholds Document (see Documents Library, Guidance Documents).

 Effective safeguarding systems are child focused.
 Failings in safeguarding are too often the result of losing sight of the needs and views of the children.

-Children and young people have told us what they want from an effective safeguarding system (Working Together to Safeguard Children 2015):
+Children and young people have told us what they want from an effective safeguarding system (Working Together to Safeguard Children DfE):

 - Vigilance: to have adults notice when things are troubling them;